 Oh, the CNE, steeped in memories, noise, bright colours and questionable food choices!
 A summer doesn’t feel quite complete without a visit.

 This year, we went last Monday evening with our friend Andrea.
-It was a good time, for sure.

 For readers from afar, the ex has been running near the waterfront of Toronto for 140 years, having begun as an agricultural fair.
 It is said to be the biggest annual fair in Canada.
 (I previously wrote more about its history and its supposed haunted status in this post, if you’d like more details.)

 ↑ It was dinnertime when we got there, so began in The Food Building, where we shared a serving of Pierogies and some fried chicken that came in a big waffle cone.
 It was jammed in there, so we had that to start and then ventured out. ↑

 ↑ Shopping is part of the fun and we each ended up getting something — I got some beeswax votive candles at a booth with all things bee related (including some live bees in a hive-box).
 Nick got a good leather belt. ↑

 ↑ We checked out an exhibit of “National Geographic 50 Greatest Photographs“, where they displayed the photos accompanied by a write-up by the photographer, describing the scenario under which each picture was taken.
 It was beautiful and very moving; I was surprised to find myself with tears in my eyes at one point.
 The exhibit is travelling — click on their site here to see if it will be coming your way. ↑

 Here I am posing beside The Princess Margaret Fountain.
 Princess Margaret pushed the button to start the water flowing for the first time, back in August of 1958.